10 Daily Habits That Rebuild Mental Fitness

 Frequently Asked Questions

-4. What are the 12 steps to positive mental health?
+What are the best habits for mental health?

 You don’t need to fix yourself.